Cloud

 • A team player with an ability to work independently.

-• Highly motivated, proactive, and goal-oriented
+• Highly motivated, proactive, and goal-oriented, with excellent project management skills.